 Printed locally by a Brisbane based company onto top-of-the-range cotton fabrics.
 It's a venture we're very proud to continue into the future.

-- Our Brisbane-based workshop is a superb showcase of quilting and patchwork-related products.
+- I am a Brisbane-based Japanese textile retailer and designer with a superb showcase of quilting and patchwork-related products.

-- Retreats and workshops are always popular, with students revisiting again and again, with a great appreciation for the experience we offer.
+- Retreats and workshops are always popular, with students revisiting again and again.

-We are always available for a chat about any workshop you or your group might like us to conduct.
-For details just email us at firstname.lastname@example.org.
+I am always available for a chat about any workshop you or your group might like me to conduct.
+Please direct all enquiries to [email protected].

-Cathy from Swandale Quilting is a long arm quilterextraordinaire, and an amazing designer and valued member of our team.
+Cathy from Swandale Quilting is a long arm quilter extraordinaire, and an amazing designer and valued member of my team.
 She enjoys coming to help at the shows and is a real inspiration to all who meet her.

-Shirley is our sewing angel - what a treasure!
+Shirley is the sewing angel - what a treasure!
 Nothing is too much trouble for Shirley to create.
-Lots of our samples are sewn by Shirley.
+Lots of the samples are sewn by Shirley.